source-foundry/Hack/README.md

         $ apt-get install fonts-hack-ttf

-   For older systems either manually download and install one of those deb packages or see the [manual install instructions](https://wiki.ubuntu.com/Fonts).
+   For older systems either manually download and install one of the deb packages or see the [manual install instructions](https://wiki.ubuntu.com/Fonts).

-For other systems, check for packages using your distro's package manager.
-If no packages exist download your preferred format and copy the font files to either your system font folder (often /usr/share/fonts/) or user font folder (often ~/.local/share/fonts/).
-On systems using Fontconfig you may need to regenerate the font caches and indexes after copying the files (e.g. `fc-cache -s; mkfontscale <instalation_path>; mkfontdir <instalation_path>`).
+For other systems, check for packages using your distro's package manager search function.
+If no packages exist download your preferred format and copy the font files to either your system font folder (often `/usr/share/fonts/`) or user font folder (often `~/.local/share/fonts/`).
+On systems using Fontconfig you may need to regenerate the font caches and indexes after copying the files (e.g. `fc-cache -s; mkfontscale <install_path>; mkfontdir <install_path>`).

 #### Windows